faryalzuberi/faryalzuberi/README.md

 - 👋 Hi, I’m @faryalzuberi
 - 👀 I’m interested in architecting robust and scalable solutions for tech start ups
-- 🌱 I’m currently pursuing Data Analytics
+- 🌱 I’m currently pursuing EdTech
 - 📫 You can e-mail me at faryalzuberi@hotmail.com

 <!---